genicsblog/docs/getting-started.md

             youtube: "channel/UCkv-J_D8jK2N02nBcyM92mQ"  # Format: <channel or c>/<channel-id> Depends on if your channel is verified or not
     ```

-    It is recommended to take a look at other's profile declatarations to get a gist of how this process works.
+    It is recommended to take a look at other's profile declarations to get a gist of how this process works.
 Please keep these points in mind:

-    - Replace `gouravkhunger` with your desired username(no special characters please) and fill in the other information.
+    - Replace `gouravkhunger` with your desired username (no special characters please) and fill in the other information.

     - You can use a link to the image file for any avatar hosted online, until it is copyright free.